Incoming Exchange Students

 How To Apply

-Please note: Dalarna University sometimes publishes the same course or programme in both the First and Second application rounds.
-When you do a search, you may see two similar courses listed.
+Please note: Dalarna University sometimes publishes the same course or programme in both the First and Second application period.
+Therefore you may see two similar programmes listed at the University Admissions websites.
 Please note that they have different application deadlines and notification dates.
 Read about the application rounds on universityadmission.se.

 1. Create a User Account

 To apply, you first need to create a user account on universityadmissions.se.
-If you have previously applied on universityadmissions.se, then you already have an account and should use it: more information here.
+If you have previously applied on universityadmissions.se, then you already have an account and should use this.
+You can read about reapplying using a previously created account here.

 2. Select, Prioritise and Submit